Will Harris (American football): New Orleans Saints

 On May 1, 2024, the New Orleans Saints signed Harris to a one–year, $1.29 million contract that includes $491,500 guaranteed upon signing and an initial signing bonus of $167,500.
 Throughout training camp, he competed to be a starting safety against Johnathan Abram and Jordan Howden, seeking to replace Marcus Maye following his departure.
 Head coach Dennis Allen listed him as a backup to begin the season, but he began the season as the starting strong safety alongside Tyrann Mathieu.

 On September 8, 2024, Harris started in the New Orleans Saints' home-opener against the Carolina Panthers and made two tackles, one pass deflection, and had his only interception of the season on the first offensive play of the season on a pass attempt by Bryce Young to wide receiver Diontae Johnson as they won 47–10.
 He was inactive for four consecutive games (Weeks 6–9) due to a hamstring injury.
 On November 4, 2024, the Saints fired head coach Dennis Allen after a 2–7 start and appointed special teams coordinator Darren Rizzi to interim head coach.
 In Week 18, he set a season-high with eight solo tackles and had one pass deflection during a 19–27 loss at the Tampa Bay Buccaneers.

 He finished the 2024 NFL season with a total of 74 combined tackles (54 solo), five passes defensed, and one interception in 13 games and 13 starts.
 He received an overall grade of 61.5 from Pro Football Focus, which ranked 103rd amongst 171 qualifying safeties in 2024.

 Washington Commanders

 On March 13, 2025, the Washington Commanders signed Harris to a two-year, $8 million contract that includes $3.39 million guaranteed upon signing and a signing bonus of $2 million.
 On September 22, the Commanders placed him on injured reserve after suffering a fractured fibula in Week 3.
+Harris was activated ahead of the team's Week 13 matchup against the Denver Broncos.
+He was released on August 25, 2026.